choyiny/cscc09.com/src/content/syllabus.md

 No late submissions will be accepted for any course work, and no make-up assignments will be provided for missed/poorly completed work.
 It is your responsibility to ensure that all work is completed on time and to the best of your ability.

-If an emergency arises that prevents you from being able to complete any piece of work, or attend an exam, contact one of the instructors immediately and complete necessary documentation by the [Registrar's Office](https://www.utsc.utoronto.ca/registrar/absence-declaration-acorn).
+If an emergency arises that prevents you from being able to complete any piece of work, contact one of the instructors immediately and complete necessary documentation by the [Registrar's Office](https://www.utsc.utoronto.ca/registrar/absence-declaration-acorn).
+The absence declaration cannot be used as supporting documentation to defer final exams and you may only use it once per term.
+For subsequent absences, you must also follow the instructions on the [Registrar's Office](https://www.utsc.utoronto.ca/registrar/absence-declaration-acorn) website and contact the instructor immediately.

 If you believe that a piece of work has been graded incorrectly, you may request a remark.
 For a remark to be successful, you must clearly and concisely express what you believe was graded incorrectly.
 To request a remark, please contact your TA.
 Requests must be submitted within 1 week of the marks being returned.